toggl/hire-frontend-homework/README.md

 There is a basic app created with Create React App in the `frontend` folder.
 Feel free to use it, or swap it for your favourite project setup.

-Fork this repository on GitHub, commit your solution to your repository and send us a link to it.
+Create a new repository on GitHub.
+You can [use this one as a template](https://github.com/togglhire/frontend-homework/generate).
+Commit your solution to your repository and send us a link to it.
 If you prefer having the repository private, please add [miscer](https://github.com/miscer) as a collaborator, so we can review it.

 ## Basic requirements